-For an impressive dose of prehistoric drama, consider sago palm (Cycas revoluta).
+For an impressive dose of prehistoric drama, consider sago palm.

-And while “palm” is part of their common name, they’re not really palms at all.
+While “palm” is part of their common name, sago palms are not really palms at all.
 They’re cycads, a group of seed plants with ancient roots related to cone-bearing conifers.

-Other names for sago palm include king sago, palm cycad, or Japanese funeral palm.
-Native to the southern-most island of Japan, the leaves were traditionally used in funeral arrangements in the land of the rising sun.
+Other names for this type of sago palm include king sago, palm cycad, or Japanese funeral palm.
+Native to the southernmost island of Japan, the leaves were traditionally used in funeral arrangements in the Land of the Rising Sun.

 Sago grows slowly when confined to a pot, and it is also a favorite choice for bonsai.

-Gardeners located within or north of USDA Hardiness Zone 8a must grow these ancient wonders in pots and bring them indoors to overwinter, but those of us in zones 8-10 get to enjoy them in our landscapes.
+Gardeners located within or north of USDA Hardiness Zone 8a must grow these ancient wonders in pots and bring them indoors to overwinter, but those of us in zones 8a to 11b get to enjoy them in our landscapes year-round.

-When grown outdoors, C. revoluta may get as tall as 10 to 12 feet, though the ones I see in Austin are closer to about 5 feet tall.
+When grown outdoors, C. revoluta may reach a height of 10 to 12 feet, though the ones I see in Austin are closer to about 5 feet tall.
 Here they are also typically allowed to fall into a spreading, half-round form, rather than the more upright, palm tree-like form that results when the lower fronds are trimmed off.

-Sago palms are poisonous to humans and pets, something to keep in mind if you have a dog who likes to experiment with new cuisines.
+As mentioned above, sago palms are poisonous to humans and pets, something to keep in mind if you have a dog who likes to experiment with new cuisines.
 Our dogs have never bothered our sagos, and the spiky leaf tips act as a deterrent as well.

 Each sago palm is either male or female.
-In spring, males produce a 12- to 24-inch-tall cone, whereas females produce a leaf structure resembling a basket and produces ovules.
-The “basket” opens when the plant is ready to be fertilized by pollen from the male carried by wind or insects.
+In late spring, males may produce a 12- to 24-inch-tall cone, whereas females produce a leaf structure resembling a basket that produces ovules.
+The “basket” opens when the plant is ready to be fertilized by pollen from the male, carried by wind or insects.

-This plant can be propagated via division, as well as growing by seed.
+C. revoluta can be propagated via division, as well as growing by seed.
 For the first method, you may notice new clusters forming near the base of the plant.
-These suckers or pups can be cut off and planted elsewhere, or shared with fellow gardeners.
+These pups can be cut off and planted elsewhere, or shared with fellow gardeners.

-In the spring or fall, clear the dirt from around the base of the pup.
-Grasp the base of the pup and gently wiggle it to pop it off.
-If it’s grown too large, you may have to cut it off with a clean, sharp gardening knife.
+In the spring or fall, clear the dirt from around the base of each pup.
+Grasp the base of a pup and gently wiggle it to pop it off.
+If it has already grown too large, you may have to cut it off with a clean, sharp gardening knife.